 The first thing that comes to mind when you think queso is chips!
 Make these baked tortilla chips or baked tostadas to serve alongside this yummy queso for an appetizer everyone loves.
 Usually, I throw some raw carrots, bell peppers, and cauliflower florets on the side as well.

 Queso is pretty much a straightforward party food or snack.
-So, if you are going to be serving it at your next party, I suggest making some turkey pinwheels to go with it.
-They are easy for guests to pick up and packed with gut-healthy ingredients.
+So, if you are going to be serving it at your next party, I suggest making some baked crispy chicken tacos to go with it.
+They are easy for guests to pick up and perfect for a Mexican-inspired fiesta.

 Follow these tips to make sure that this dip turns out creamy every single time!

-- Whisk a bit of the milk and cornstarch together before adding them to the saucepan.
+- Extra creamy, thick queso: Whisk a bit of the milk and cornstarch together before adding them to the saucepan.
 This way, the cornstarch will thicken the milk - which makes this a very creamy cheese dip.

-- Make it as spicy or as mild as you like it!
+- Make it spicy: Make it as spicy or as mild as you like it!
+Add fresh jalapenos, canned green chilies, red pepper flakes, canned chipotle peppers, or chili powder.
 This dip can be fully customized.

-- If you can’t find diced tomatoes with green chilies (like Rotel tomatoes), then consider adding some canned diced green chilies to the dip.
+- Rotel tomatoes: If you can’t find diced tomatoes with green chilies (like Rotel tomatoes), then consider adding some canned diced green chilies to the dip.
 Just drain them first.

-- For more Tex Mex flavor, swap in some taco seasoning for the cumin, ancho chili powder, salt, and pepper.
+- Taco flavor: For more Tex Mex flavor, swap in some taco seasoning for the cumin, ancho chili powder, salt, and pepper.

-- For a heartier dip, add in some canned black beans or pinto beans.
+- Add beans or ground meat: For a heartier dip, add in some canned black beans or pinto beans.
 You could also cook some ground turkey or beef to add.

 Frequently Asked Questions